- student life

 The process begins with classroom teachers and understanding the specific subject matter being taught.
 Research is then conducted to pinpoint an appropriate partner with expertise in that domain.

 Finally, using the school’s extensive network of alumni and community members or by tapping companies in particular industries, an appropriate connection is made.

-Working together with the learning partner and faculty member, the Community and Learning Partnerships brings their knowledge as an educator to assist with the format, resources required and execution of each learning partnership.
+Working together with the learning partner and faculty member, the Community Engagement and Learning Lead brings their knowledge as an educator to assist with the format, resources required, and execution of each learning partnership.

 Each experiential learning opportunity should also meet the criteria of Deep Learning.